fullstaq-ruby/infra/docs/infrastructure-overview.md

  * Administered by role: Infra Maintainers

 The `fullstaq-ruby` Google Cloud project has a service account, which has full access to the container registry.
 It's used by the Server Edition's CI/CD system.

+## Github CI bot account

+ * Administered by role: Infra Owners

+This Github bot account is used by the Server Edition's CI/CD system.
+The account itself (and its email address) is administered by Infra Owners.
+It has a personal access token, which is installed as a secret in the Server Edition's repo, so that its CI/CD system can perform work under the bot account.